garden-io/garden/docs/reference/module-types/kubernetes.md

   # Specify one or more source files or directories to automatically sync with the running container.
   sync:
-    - # POSIX-style path of the directory to sync to the target, relative to the module's top-level directory.
-Must be
+    - # POSIX-style path of the directory to sync to the target, relative to the config's directory.
+Must be a
-      # a relative path.
-Defaults to the module's top-level directory if no value is provided.
+      # relative path.
+Defaults to the config's directory if no value is provided.
       source: .

-      # POSIX-style absolute path to sync the directory to inside the container.
-The root path (i.e. "/") is not
+      # POSIX-style absolute path to sync to inside the container.
+The root path (i.e. "/") is not allowed.
-      # allowed.
       target:

       # Specify a list of POSIX-style paths or glob patterns that should be excluded from the sync.